How to Grill Pizza

 Fire up your grill to medium-high before you start prepping, so it has plenty of time to get hot.

-Measure out Sauce.
-Get Vegetables ready.
-Shred or crumble Cheese.
+Measure out your tomato sauce.
+Chop your vegetables.
+Grate your fresh mozzarella (or get your mozzarella sliced).
+Brown your Italian sausage.
 Put the toppings on a large baking sheet or cutting board and add a small bowl of canola oil, a paper towel and tongs to oil the grill rack.
 Preparing different toppings in advance means you can make different pies for different tastes.
 Or make a host of personal pies: one to suit each person.

-Roll and stretch 1 pound whole-wheat pizza dough into a 12-inch-long oval and transfer it to a floured baking sheet.
+Roll and stretch 1 pound whole-wheat pizza dough into a 12-inch-long oval and transfer it to a floured baking sheet or pizza peel.
 This part is easier if you let the dough stand at room temperature for 30 minutes first.
 And if the dough starts fighting with you, let it rest for 10 minutes before tackling it again.

 Holding the paper towel with the tongs, dip it in the oil and rub it on the grill rack.
 This prevents sticking and yields a crisper crust.

 Transfer the dough to the grill, close the lid and cook until it's puffed and browned, 1 to 2 minutes.

 Use the tongs or a large spatula to flip the crust.

 Spread the crust with sauce, top with vegetables and sprinkle with cheese.
 Cook until the cheese is melted, 2 to 3 minutes.